Rackerhyme (18th of February 2019)

 A 12-stanza sequence

 that broadsheets, broadcasters

-& English-learners often get wrong.
+& English-learners tend to get wrong,

-that irregular verbs are not that irregular,
+are not all that irregular,

-if only as a cure for insomnia.
+a cure for insomnia,

 I drink, I drank, I have drunk.